slatedocs/slate/source/includes/_persons.md

 **Note:**

-If you are looking to add an existing person to a list, please check the `List Entry` section of the API.
+If you are looking to add an existing person to a list, please check the [List Entries](#list-entries) section of the API.

 If you are trying to add a new phone number, email, or organization to a person, the existing values for `phone_numbers`, `emails` and `organization_ids` must also be supplied as parameters.

 ### Parameters